-NOTES SCHEDULE OF EXPENDITURES OF FEDERAL AWARDS For Fiscal Year Ending August 31, 2018
+Castle Rock School District No. 401 NOTES TO THE SCHEDULE OF EXPENDITURES OF FEDERAL AWARDS For Fiscal Year Ending August 31, 2019

-NOTE 1 - BASIS OF ACCOUNTING
+NOTE 1-BASIS OF ACCOUNTING

-The Schedule of Expenditures of Federal Awards is prepared on the same basis of accounting as the Castle Rock School District's financial statements.
-The Castle Rock School District uses the modified accrual basis of accounting.
+This Schedule is prepared on the same basis of accounting as Castle Rock School District's financial statements.
+Castle Rock School District uses the modified accrual basis of accounting.
 Expenditures represent only the federally funded portions of the program.
-District records should be consulted to determine accounts expended or matched from non-federal sources.
+District records should be consulted to determine amounts expended or matched from non-federal sources